thedunston/goMeeb/README.md

 Also, run the tools on CSV files with the same type of data.
 If you have 20 computers and dump a list of running processes, then have a separate CSV files of running processes for each host using the same tool.

 If you only have one computer running an IIS server on Windows 2016, a recommendation is to setup a stock version of Windows 2016 with the same version of IIS and any add-on programs.
-Then, use hte goMeeb's baseline tool to compare the output of the CSV files.
-For this example, it is best to use the **baseline** tool.
+Then, use hte goMeeb's `benny` tool to compare the output of the CSV files.
+For this example, it is best to use the **benny** tool, which does a baseline comparison of the average number of times a data point is seen across hosts.

-## Baseline tool Example
+## Baseline tool example with benny

+**`benny` is ONLY supported when comparing host data that should be similar.**

 On a Windows 10 computer using Powershell, run: